A church school - for all faiths and none

 Collective Worship takes place every day in school and reflects both the church year and our School Values (rotated half-termly), which are rooted in scripture and linked to real-life situations.
 This approach enables the children to reflect on their own lives which supports their personal growth and the way they develop their relationships with others.
 This provides a firm, spiritual foundation to enable them to take their place in a modern, multi-cultural society.

 We have strong links with our local Anglican churches: St Wilfrid’s, The Ascension and St Richard’s, as well as working closely with other Christian churches in the town.
-Father Ray (St Wilfrid’s), Reverend Martin (The Ascension) and Father Chris (St Richard’s) are all an integral part of our school community and are regular visitors in school to lead Collective Worship.
+Father Edward at St Wilfrid’s, Reverend Martin at The Ascension and Father Chris at St Richard’s are all an integral part of our school community and are regular visitors in school to lead Collective Worship.
 They also welcome the school to their churches during the year.
-A further link we enjoy is the specialist choir coaching from Nic Robinson, the Musical Director of St Wilfrid’s church.

 Church Inspection: SIAMS

 As a Church of England school we receive a SIAMS (Statutory Inspection of Anglican and Methodist Schools) inspection through our Diocese every five years to assess our effectiveness as a church school.
-Because we are a Voluntary Aided school, this inspection also checks that our school meets the statutory requirements for collective acts of worship and RE.
 Our most recent inspection was in October 2019 when we were pleased to be assessed as ‘Good’ and we are now on our journey to ‘Excellent’.
-The report can be found under the Ofsted and Church Inspection tab here
+The report can be found under the Ofsted and Church Inspection tab here.